Top 25 Examples of Neoclassical Architecture

 Coffered Ceilings

 Coffered ceilings are another typical element found in a lot of Neoclassical Buildings.
 Many ancient buildings feature coffered ceilings, including the Pantheon.
 At the Pantheon coffered ceilings were introduced for two reasons, as a decorative feature and as a way to reduce the weight of the concrete dome.
 Most of the time in Neoclassical Architecture, coffered ceilings were decorative elements primarily made from wood.
-In the image above you can see the interior of the Church of our Lady in Copenhagen Denmark.
+In the image above you can see the interior of the Church of Our Lady in Copenhagen Denmark.
 The nave of the church is a lengthy barrel vault, with a coffered ceiling composed of hundreds of small rectangular shapes.

 Friezes